libsyntaqlite Rust API

 stmt.physical_tables_accessed()Physical tables after resolving CTEs/views: Option<LineageResult<&[PhysicalTableAccess]>>

-stmt.defined_relations()&[DefinedRelation] — targets created by DDL (CREATE TABLE/CREATE VIEW)
+stmt.defined_relations()&[DefinedRelation] containing targets created by DDL (CREATE TABLE/CREATE VIEW)

-stmt.unexpanded_views()&[String] — canonical names of views whose bodies weren't available for expansion
+stmt.unexpanded_views()&[String] containing canonical names of views whose bodies were unavailable for expansion

-LineageResult<T>Complete(T) — fully resolved, or Partial(T) — some view bodies unavailable
+LineageResult<T>Complete(T) when fully resolved; Partial(T) when some view bodies are unavailable

 ColumnLineagename: String, index: u32, origin: Option<ColumnOrigin>